LightWave888/Research-Repo/README.md

 *do a juice fast and clear the stress induced brain fog!_

 ### What is Python?
+*_a very cool, widly used, easy (aparently), coding language.
+It is considered easy as functions can be made in a simpler and quicker way than other coding languages._*

 ### Have you developed a habit of exploring?
+*_Not sure I fully understand this.
+I am always looking and exploring different ideas, concepts, programs, applications etc within the software and web development areas._*

 ### Have you meditated before?
-Yes!
+*_Yes!
 A lot, every kind there is.
 Havent at all for a few years now though and have been yearning to get back to it for a while.
+I use to do Sound Meditation and run Sound Baths and Sound Journeys as a form of meditation.
+Did a lot when I was living in Australia but only dibs and dabs here in NZ._*

 ### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?
+*_Hmm mastery is an interesting word.
+I've been told I don't acknowledge my own achievements and talents enough but I don't think mastery in anything can ever be achieved.
+I think everything is always a work in progress no matter how good at something you might be, no matter how well you know everything - you cant ever know it all.
+I beleive considering yourself a master would actually prevent you from learning more and therefore prevent you from being a master.

+I have learnt a lot about many things and was very good at a few Video Games, Cheffing, Vegan Cheffing.
+They took a lot of practise, a lot of learning, a lot of constantly doing _*

 ### Do you consider yourself a developer yet?
 _no, I consider myself creative and full or ideas so in that respect yes, but not in the sense of being able to actually develop them yet_

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?
-_Yes it's my life.
-It's how i operate and what makes me happy.
+_Yes it is life.
+It's how I operate and what makes me happy.
 I ned to learn more if using it as a tool to think logically_

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
 _over 60 spread across 6 different windows!  the ratio is about 60% study related, 40% business related. the only distracting thing is my real life cat demanding more food every 20 mins_

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
+*_Yes!
+It feels very frustrating.
+I walk away go and do something else not involving technology to forget about it and then come back at a later time feeling calm and fresh_*

 ### What is an IDE?
+*_ It stands for Integrated Development Environment.
+It is basically a program for wiring and running codes of various languages, like VS Code_*

 ### What did you learn out of the Marshmallow Challenge?
+*_see above_*

 ### Did you have any blocks during this challenge?
 How did you overcome them?
+*_I don't think I had any blocks other than trying to remeber how to do the impossible structure_*

 ### So far, what was the hardest moment of this course for you?
+*_Probably just feeling comfortable with learning the new coding languages.
+I really enjoy the fun group activities, thats my favourite.
+I would like more interactive components and more activites doing coding in real time in class like when we did the koans.
+I really don't enjoy the IT classes, It's my worse nightmare just watching a listening to a lecture, i really struggle with this type of teaching, I was hoping it would be a lot more interactive.
+I've enjoyed it when Pinal has been in the physical class room and we've done hands on things.
+But looking at slides and listening for so long just shuts off my brain_*

 ### What is OOP?
+*- Had never heard of it, I googled it.
+I will have to read up a bit more to understand it_*
 ### Are you using the canvas content?
 Do you find it helpful or tedious?

 ### Which parts of the work did you find tedious?